 - Do you need a long or short harness?
 Generally larger dogs who are stronger pullers do better on a longer harness where the weight of their force of pull is distributed evenly across their back.
 But this isn’t the case for all as a longer harness can lead to lines being tangled around tall wiggly tails.
 Shorter harnesses are generally more suited to smaller more compact breeds, but also dogs with longer coats as they get less matted.

-- Always remember to pull the harness into pull position when trying the harness on.
+- Always remember to pull the harness into pull position when trying the harness on with their head down, most dogs will pull and sniff at the same time so they need full neck movement.
 There is no point fitting it fine for when the dog is stationary.
 Make sure it is pulled so you can see the design at work.
 They will often look like they don’t fit if the dog is just stood there, when in the pull position is engaged the harnesses fit well.

 My Top Choices for Mantrailing Harnesses: